 Commissioners (NARUC) and serves on the Committee on Energy Resources and the Environment

 and the Subcommittee on Nuclear Issues – Waste Disposal.
-She serves by appointment
+She chaired the Florida

-as Chair of the Florida Legislature’s Study Committee on Investor-Owned Water and
+Legislature’s Study Committee on Investor-Owned Water and Wastewater Utility Systems

-Wastewater Utility Systems, and on the New Mexico State University’s Center for
+and serves on the New Mexico State University’s Center for Public Utilities Advisory

-Public Utilities Advisory Council.
-Her civic affiliations have included the City
+Council.
+Her civic affiliations have included the City of Tampa’s Architectural

-of Tampa’s Architectural Review Commission, the Board of Directors for the Tampa
+Review Commission, the Board of Directors for the Tampa Firefighters Museum, the

 Commissioner Brown graduated magna cum laude with a Bachelor of Science